AmmarShaqeel/maybank-importer/README.md

-# rajhi-importer
+# maybank-importer
-An importer for Rajhi PDF Card Statements to beancount.
+An importer for maybank PDF Card Statements to beancount.

-At the moment only Cashback and Credit Cards.
-No support for Debit cards at the moment.
+At the moment only checking/saving accounts and MAE.
+No support for credit cards at the moment.

 Based on the beangulp framework: https://github.com/beancount/beangulp.